 Group Visits – contact the Parish Office for further information or to book a guided tour.

-The Friends of Waltham Abbey Church Visitors’ Centre (situated in the crypt) is open throughout the day.
+The Friends of Waltham Abbey Church Visitors’ Centre (situated in the Lady Chapel) is open throughout the day.

 The following guides to the church are available to visitors to enhance and inform their visit: